henryle-n/Handwriting-Prediction-Tensorflow2/README.md

 The original snipped file would be predicted more accurately if the image has width == height.
 This is due to the fact that the MNIST dataset has width == height, thus the trained model weight matrices retain the same shape.

 d.
 Model-related observation: Re-training model has potential of changing the prediction, i.e. first model predicted right, then next rerun predict number wrong.

+e.
+Ratio between image size and canvas size: The smaller the image, the more difficult it is to predict the number.